marionettejs/backbone.marionette/docs/marionette.application.module.md

 MyApp.module("Foo.Bar").start();
 ```

-### Stopping Modules
+## Stopping Modules

 A module can be stopped, or shut down, to clear memory and resources when
 the module is no longer needed.
-Like starting of modules, stopping is done
+Like the starting of modules, stopping is done
 in a depth-first hierarchy traversal.
 That is, a hierarchy of modules like
 `Foo.Bar.Baz` will stop `Baz` first, then `Bar`, and finally `Foo`.

-To stop a module and its children, call the `stop()` method of a module.
+To stop a module and its children, call the `stop` method of a module.

 ```js
 MyApp.module("Foo").stop();
 ```

 Modules are not automatically stopped by the application.
 If you wish to
-stop one, you must call the `stop` method on it.
-The exception to this is
+stop one you must call the `stop` method on it, or stop its parent module.
-that stopping a parent module will stop all of its sub-modules.
+When you stop any parent module, all of its children will be stopped as well.

 ```js
 MyApp.module("Foo.Bar.Baz");